Studio Web Integration¶

 Syncing Evaluations¶

-Evaluations can be defined either in Studio Web or locally.
-They sync automatically when you use uipath pull and uipath push.
+Evaluations can be defined either in Studio Web or locally, and sync automatically when you use uipath pull and uipath push.
+Defining and running evaluations in Studio Web is supported for coded agents only; coded functions can still be evaluated locally with uipath eval.

 Note